 Often spotted are Loggerhead sea turtle nests all along the beach.
 These turtles return year after year.

-Fishing is permitted on the island except for the freshwater refuge pond.
-Sea Trout, Redfish, Bonnet Head Sharks, Stingrays, Whiting, Croaker, and Flounder can all be caught from the beaches.
+Wassaw Island allows saltwater fishing but bans freshwater fishing.
+The primary saltwater catches include Sea Trout, Redfish, Bonnet Head Sharks, Stingrays, Whiting, Croaker, and Flounder can all be caught from the beaches.

 On the north side of the island is a tidal creek, on low tide, the water is crystal clear and knee-deep.
 It’s great entertainment for the family to explore.
 Often you will see hermit crab, stingrays, and flounder swimming around you in the clear waters.